project64/project64/README.md

 # Project64 - A Nintendo 64 Emulator for Windows

-**As the most popular and premier Nintendo 64 emulator in the world, Project64 is the ultimate way to experience your favorite games from the classic Nintendo 64 console.**
+**Ever since it's launch in 2001, Project64 has been the most popular and premier Nintendo 64 emulator in the world.
+Project64 is the definitive experience playing your favorite games from the classic Nintendo 64 console on your PC.**

 ## System Requirements